org-metaeffekt/metaeffekt-container-annex/README.md

 `cd metaeffekt-container-annex`

-`mvn clean install -Dimage.id=ubuntu:latest`
+`mvn clean install -Dimage.repo=ubuntu -Dimage.tag=latest`

-The `image.id` parameter can vary.
+The `image.repo` and `image.tag` parameters can vary, but should match an available docker image.
 Please note that the project in the current version may not all special cases and linux operating systems used in docker containers today.

 ## Results